Jademagnin/RayTracer/README.md

 • Directional light
 • Ambient light
 • Flat color
-• Add primitives to scene
+• Add primitives to the scene
 • Set up lighting
 • Set up camera
 • No GUI, output to a PPM file